Tooth repair of small and medium tooth defects

 o Amalgam, consisting of silver, tin and copper forms an alloy with mercury.
 Even though the mercury content is being criticized for its possible health effects, amalgam is currently the only filling option for side teeth in the statutory health insurances’ service catalogue capable of withstanding the chewing power.

-They are called inlays, if they are situated “within the tooth” or onlays, if the enclose additionally one or several humps of the teeth.
+They are called inlays, if they are situated “within the tooth” or onlays, if they enclose additionally one or several humps of the teeth.

 Inlays and onlays can be made from gold or ceramics.
-Nowadays mostly ceramic in- and onlays are used for aesthetic reasons, since they allow a restoration of the tooth as if it had never had had a defect before.
+Nowadays mostly ceramic in- and onlays are used for aesthetic reasons, since they allow a restoration of the tooth as if there had never been a defect.
 In terms of precision of the restoration and ductility (adjustability), goldinlays or -onlays still count as high-quality tooth replacement.
 Since gold is less hard than ceramics, it is often perceived as more convenient when chewing.